 Shipping a Car from Chicago to Florida Guide

-Most of the people who move to Florida from Chicago are snowbirds.
+Most people who move to Florida from Chicago are snowbirds.
 They are mainly retirees who flock down south to escape the bitter northern cold.
-This trip presents them with two main challenges, however.
-First, they have to plan and coordinate their entire relocation of items for a whole winter.
-And then they have to figure out a way to ship their car from Chicago to Florida.
+This trip presents them with two main challenges.
+First, they have to plan their entire relocation of items for a whole winter.
+Then they have to ship a car from Chicago to Florida.

 When you need to move a vehicle, the first thought is usually to hop in and drive it to your final destination.
 Spontaneous trips like this may not be the best idea when the driving distance is more than 200-300 miles, especially if you have to orchestrate your entire household move.
 The alternative would be to hire a professional car shipping company like Corsia Logistics.